Press-Play-On-Tape/LayingPipe/README.md

 ## Pipes
-A version of the classic pipes game where you must lay pip between each pair of nodes without the pipes crossing each other.
+A version of the classic pipes game where you must lay pipe between each pair of nodes without the pipes crossing each other.
 This version has puzzles ranging from 5 x 5 to 9 x 9.
 <br />

 ## Game Play